-This deliverable describes the overview of the current and future energy market context in the target demonstration countries: Greece, Slovenian and Finland and at European level.
-The aim of the deliverable is also to develop the initial business model framework.
+This deliverable is an update of deliverable D5.1 Initial market analysis and iFLEX business models that was submitted in April 2021 (M6 of the project).
+The deliverable describes the overview of the current and future energy market context in the target demonstration countries: Greece, Slovenia and Finland as well as at European level.
+The aim of the deliverable is also to develop the business model framework.
 In addition, the deliverable aims to identify the business opportunities for innovation in incentive design and consumer engagement on the basis of defined obstacles.

-The deliverable begins with Chapter 3 of Energy market context.
-It starts with the description of stakeholders and then retail, wholesale, balancing market and flexibility market are described in target demonstration countries and at European level.
-This Chapter describes several areas and finally these are summarized and compared at the end of Chapter 3 in Section 3.8.
+The deliverable begins with the Energy market context surrounding the iFLEX project.
+Overall market stakeholders, retail, wholesale, balancing, and flexibility markets are described in the target demonstration countries and at European level.
+These areas are compared and summarized in the conclusions section.